Harry Bellaver

-Harry Bellaver (born Enricho Bellaver; February 12, 1905 – August 8, 1993) was an American stage, film and television actor who appeared in many roles from the 1930s through the 1980s.
+Harry Bellaver (born Enricho Bellaver; February 12, 1905 – August 8, 1993) was an American stage, film, and television actor who appeared in many roles from the 1930s through the 1980s.

 Early years

 Bellaver was born in Hillsboro, Illinois, the son of Matteo and Maria (née Copa) Bellaver.
 His father worked in the Hillsboro coal mines.
 He left school at a young age and worked various jobs but eventually was awarded a scholarship to Brookwood Labor College in Katonah, New York.

 Stage

 Bellaver was a member of the Hedgerow Players of Rose Valley, Pennsylvania, for eight years.
-Early in Bellaver's career he appeared in numerous Broadway plays.
+Early in Bellaver's career, he appeared in numerous Broadway plays.
 He made his Broadway debut in the 1931 Group Theatre in the play 1931.
-He also appeared in the Elmer Rice play We, the People in 1933, and in the Broadway debut that year of The Threepenny Opera.

-Bellaver appeared in the original production of the Broadway musical Annie Get Your Gun, as Chief Sitting Bull.
-He appeared in the same role in the 1966 revival.
+Bellaver appeared in the original production of the Broadway musical Annie Get Your Gun as Chief Sitting Bull.
+He appeared in the same role in the 1958 and 1966 revivals.